makersmansion/makersmansion/src/biases/spotlight-effect.md

     - memory
 ---

-💬 **Maria is worried everyone's going to notice how lame her t-shirt is**
+> Maria is worried everyone's going to notice how lame her t-shirt is

 ---